History of loop quantum gravity

-This article is a historical introduction to the subject.
-For the main encyclopedia article, see Loop quantum gravity.

 The history of loop quantum gravity spans more than three decades of intense research.

 History

 Classical theories of gravitation

 General relativity is the theory of gravitation published by Albert Einstein in 1915.
 According to it, the force of gravity is a manifestation of the local geometry of spacetime.
 Mathematically, the theory is modelled after Bernhard Riemann's metric geometry, but the Lorentz group of spacetime symmetries (an essential ingredient of Einstein's own theory of special relativity) replaces the group of rotational symmetries of space.
 (Later, loop quantum gravity inherited this geometric interpretation of gravity, and posits that a quantum theory of gravity is fundamentally a quantum theory of spacetime.)

 In the 1920s, the French mathematician Élie Cartan formulated Einstein's theory in the language of bundles and connections, a generalization of Riemannian geometry to which Cartan made important contributions.
 The so-called Einstein–Cartan theory of gravity not only reformulated but also generalized general relativity, and allowed spacetimes with torsion as well as curvature.
 In Cartan's geometry of bundles, the concept of parallel transport is more fundamental than that of distance, the centerpiece of Riemannian geometry.
 A similar conceptual shift occurs between the invariant interval of Einstein's general relativity and the parallel transport of Einstein–Cartan theory.